KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

 Built-in functionality
 ======================
 Two important functions are available in the current version of turtleFSI: checkpointing/restart, and storing files for visualization.

 For checkpointing you can set the variable ``--checkpoint-step`` to set how often a checkpoint should be stored.
 To restart from a previous checkpoint step use the command ``--restart-folder [folder/sub-folder]``.
-Note that the variables from the previous simulation will overwrite any parameters set in the ``set_problem_parameters`` or on the commandline.
-If you need to change a parameter from the previous checkpoint file (for instance, end time ``T``), you can still do it by explicitly redefining it within the ``initiate`` function.
+Note that the variables from the previous simulation will overwrite any parameters in the ``set_problem_parameters`` or on the commandline.
+If you need to change a parameter from the previous checkpoint file (for instance, end time ``T``), you can still do it by explicitly redefining the variable in the ``initiate`` function.

 To set how often you save files for visualization you can set ``--save-step``.
 Note that the default is ``1``.